-- On average, cities with high cycling rates have lower rates of traffic accidents for all modes of transportation.
+- On average, cities with high cycling rates have lower rates of accidents for all modes of transportation.

 - A US study showed that a 1% increase in the length of bike lanes leads to a 0.31% increase of people who ride their bikes to work.
 Thus, more bike lanes means more bike commuters.